dliw/fpCEF3/Readme.md

 That is a known bug in Chromium, which still isn't fixed.

 If the browser goes "blank" (e.g. when loading a page), the render process crashed.
-Most ot the time it seems to be related to JavaScript/V8, see **Debugging**  on how to debug the render process.
+Most of the time it seems to be related to JavaScript/V8, see **Debugging**  on how to debug the render process.
 Please note, that the render process will be automatically restarted on the next page request.